 - Print out the electronic receipt which serves as proof of payment.

 - Exit testing is required 72-hours in advance of a flight by visiting the Institute National d’Hygiène near 2 Fevrier hotel and three blocks north of the French Embassy.
-The cost is 40,000 CFA per test.
+The cost is 40,000 CFA per test (subject to change).
 All passengers, including infants and children, now require testing before boarding a flight.

 - Your test results are sent to you by SMS and email within 24 hours.
 (Please make sure you enter a valid email address while completing the traveler declaration form to ensure that you receive your test results.)